meezlung/meezlung/README.md

 ## Hello World, I am Gabriel Mislang ✨

-💬 My name is Gabriel Mislang,
+💬 My name is Gabriel Mislang, or Gab for short.

 📚 Currently, I'm a Computer Science freshman at the University of the Philippines.